p-s-vishnu/100DaysOfML/README.md

 **Thoughts** :

 * NULL values in database may have unknown behaviour.
 E.g: while displaying distinct values with null you might get a blank value too, but when you count the distinct values it will skip the null values
-* Liked this question many questions from the SQL course, one of those were
+* I Liked many questions from the SQL course, one of those were

 > For all cases where the same reviewer rated the same movie twice and gave it a higher rating the second time,
 > return the reviewer's name and the title of the movie.